rdebnath1234/journal/README.md

 ## Resume Project Description (3–5 bullets)
 - Built a full-stack MERN blog platform with JWT auth, protected post editor, and MongoDB data models for users, posts, and comments.
-- Designed a modern, responsive UI in React with search, tag filters, pagination, and instant comment updates.
+- Designed a magazine-style, responsive UI in React with search, tag filters, pagination, and instant comment updates.
 - Implemented a production-ready Express API using MVC structure, input validation, and security middleware (helmet, rate limiting, sanitization).
-- Added seed scripts and environment-based configuration for consistent local development and demos.
+- Added Cloudinary uploads and seed scripts for consistent local development and demos.

 ## Interview Questions & Answers (10)
 1. **How did you structure the backend API?**